Search String

 Graftgold, Andrew Braybrook

-AB is an absolute legend in C=64 and Amiga coding circles.
+Andrew Braybrook is a legend of C64 and Amiga coding.
 Even his ports are masterpieces and all of his games have a high degree of playability; they're not just technically impressive.

 Bloodhouse